neuromatch/impact-scholars/output-guidelines/seminar_presentations.md

 The first cohort of Climatematch Impact Scholars will share their work in a series of seminars chaired by scientists from our collaborating organizations, [**CMIP**](https://wcrp-cmip.org/) and [**LEAP**](https://leap.columbia.edu/).

-Register for the seminars of interest below!
+These seminars will be <u>open to the public</u>.
+Please register for the seminars of interest below!

+The presenting scholars will additionally engage in <u>30-minute networking sessions</u> with scientists from CMIP and LEAP *immediately after* the seminar times stated on this page.

 ## Seminar 1: 26th March, 10:00-11:00 UTC
 ```{figure} ../impact-scholars/images/seminar_banner_1.png